epfl-ada/ada-2022-project-datalcoholic/README.md

 | rating               | Score of the beer                                                                                                          |   |   |   |
 | text               | Review of the user                                                                                                       |   |   |   |

-Our workflow will consist in (18/11/2022) :
-- Extracting the geographical informations of the beer production and relating them to the reviewers origin states
-- Producing significant statististics about the number of rating within the USA as well as the number of reviwers (we aime to minimize the bias)
-- Performing historical opinion analysis thanks to reviews from 2001 to 2017, it will be done by supervised learning (regression and classification)
-- Identifying a subset of words that best explain a user’s review for each aspects and finding what's most valued by consumers.

 #### Timeline